codesections/gtypist_programming_characters/p.typ

  :you cannot use a true em dash, some people accept three :hyphens ("---") instead.
  :
- :If you cannot emphasise text by setting it in italic or by :underlining it, you can show emphasis with underscores ("like :_this_").
+ :If you cannot emphasize text by setting it in italic or by :underlining it, you can show emphasis with underscores ("like :_this_").